-1. Application must have a Test Well Form attached stating the purpose of test well(s) and that the construction of the test well complies with this Ordinance.

-- 2. A test well that is not converted to a production well shall be plugged in compliance with this Ordinance. - 3.
+- 1. Application must have a Test Well Form attached stating the purpose of test well(s) and that the construction of the test well complies with this Ordinance. - 2.
+A test well that is not converted to a production well within the permitted timeline shall be plugged at the contractor's expense in compliance with this Ordinance. - 3.
 A test well that is converted to a production well shall have the application amended by the Contractor.
 If a Water Use Permit ("WUP") is required from SFWMD, an application for a WUP shall be submitted to SFWMD and the WUP application number shall be provided to DNR for the well construction permit application to be deemed sufficient.
 The WUP must be approved before the well can be used.
 The SFWMD may hold the Contractor, as well as the owner, liable if the well is used before amendment is approved.